goldironhack/2017-Purdue-IronHack-Tutorials/README.md

-# 2017 Purdue Gold IronHacks Tutorials
+# Purdue Gold IronHacks Spring 2017 Tutorials

 Welcome to Purdue Gold IronHacks!
 These pages aim to introduce you to various technologies that will be required as part of this programming challenge.